 I saw a meme a few weeks ago that literally made me laugh out loud.
 It was a church sign that read,

 “This too shall pass.
 It might pass like a kidney stone – but it will pass.”

 I cracked up because as someone who has passed my fair share of kidney stones and experienced several seasons of difficulties - I know all too well that every season does come to an end - sometimes it just brings you to your knees first.

 What you are going through is frustrating.
 Your grief is legitimate, and your anxiety is understandable.
 But this season doesn’t last forever.
 This pandemic will end.
 This grief will loosen its grip.

 “Sing to the Lord, you saints of his; praise his holy name.
 For his anger lasts only a moment, but his favor lasts a lifetime; weeping may remain for a night, but rejoicing comes in the morning.”

 So this Thanksgiving it’s OK to not be OK.
-But in the midst of all the food, football and family – may God give you a gentle reminder that a season of rejoicing is coming soon!
+But in the midst of all the food, football and family or maybe even quarantine– may God give you a gentle reminder that a season of rejoicing is coming soon!
 Maybe it even starts today;)